 - 1. Fill system with coolant via the expansion tank (AGB).
 Top up coolant level to lower edge of expansion tank. - 2.
 Close expansion tank. - 3.
 Switch on ignition. - 4.
 Set heating to maximum (temperature), switch on blower (lowest stage). - 5.
 Press accelerator pedal module to floor for at least 10 seconds.
 The engine must NOT be started. - 6.
-Bleeding via EWP takes about 12 minutes.
+Bleeding via EWP takes app..
+12 minutes.
 Then check coolant level in expansion tank, top up to MAX marking if necessary. - 7.
 Check cooling circuit and drain plugs for leaks. - 8.
 If the procedure needs to be repeated several times, allow DME to completely de-energize (remove ignition key for app..
 3 minutes) and then repeat procedure as from item 3.

-NOTE: Connect battery charger if battery charge level is low.
+Note: Connect battery charger if battery charge level is low.

-Thread Repair 隊
+Thread Repair

-When repairing threads on magnesium or aluminum components, the repair instructions recommend the use of HelicoilT repair kits.
-These kits are available with aluminum repair thread inserts.
+When repairing threads on magnesium or aluminum components, the repair instructions recommend the use of HelicoilTM repair kits.
+These kits are available with aluminum repair thread inserts which are available through BMW parts.